kittle/htmlwipe/README.md

 3. everything started from maxtreeheight is unimportant
 4. similarity should be less than maxmismatch

-This is quick prototype.
-Works.
-Check examples.

-Of course, a infinity improvements possible here.
+Motto: just checking some ideas.

+You will not find good code here.
+Because this is quick prototype now.

+Check "examples" dir for results.

+Cheers.